bitgamma/palitra/README.md

 There is currently one prototype built on veroboard.
 I am waiting for the PCB to be delivered from China

+## Compilation and installation

+The repository is an [MPLAB X](https://www.microchip.com/mplab/mplab-x-ide) project.
+Download the IDE and open the project to compile.
+Note that the firmware is meant to be loaded through the [bootloader](https://github.com/bitgamma/palitra-bootloader) and not through ICSP.
+This can be done through the [desktop application](https://github.com/bitgamma/palitra-desktop)

 ## Schematics

 The schematics are available under hw/palette.dch (DipTrace)